 It was meant to be.

 The next day Dean picked me up and we went to meet our new Commanding Officer.
 I was given ‘A’ platoon in Supply and Transportation Company of 4 Service Battalion.
 Dean had Supply Platoon, same company.
 So, we would be working closely together on a day to day basis.
 I got that same warm feeling of anticipation.
 There were so many other units that we could have each been sent to, separately, but here we were side-by-side.
 Coincidence.
 The pattern was showing.
 Again, it was being reinforced that we would be together.

 Out on a field exercise once we had to do the Junior Officer Challenge.
 It was twenty-four hours and 75 km with eighteen mini-competition posts along the way and about 50 Junior Officers.
 We nick-named it the Okey-Dokey Challenge.
-The other female officers dropped out, as did many of the male officers — mostly with blisters and injuries.
+The other female officers and many of the male officers dropped out — mostly due to wicked blisters and injuries.
 Dean and I did the whole thing together.
 I was the only woman to finish.
 The picture here is of us at the last ‘competition’ – wine tasting.
 Dean and I were seated on a bench, side by side.
 We were blind folded for this one, for some reason.
-I had a sore knee.
 75 km is a long way to walk in combat boots.

-All this time we were spending together though, didn’t turn into romance.
-I found out that my Dean had a girl-friend back home in Newfoundland.
+ime we were spending together though, didn’t turn into romance.
+Then I found out that my Dean had a girl-friend back home in Newfoundland.
 Geez.
 What would I do about that.
-I was so in love with him.
+I was in love with him.
 Then it hit me: make him jealous.
 That is what I did.
 I started dating gorgeous specimens whom I would meet around base or at the Officers’ Mess.
-Each gorgeous hunk I met and dated, I made sure to introduce to Dean: Pete, Greg, Chris, Fraser.
-He would prickle slightly when I would bring a new guy to him to meet.
+Each gorgeous hunk I met and dated, I made sure to introduce to Dean: Pete, Greg, Chris, Frank.
+Dean would prickle slightly when I would bring a new guy to him to meet.
 This went on for about eighteen months.
-One Friday, I had made a date with Fraser — a gorgeous, sweet-natured, blond-haired, blue-eyed, muscled helicopter pilot and I was to meet him at the Mess.
-I was in my office when in walks Dean and sits down.
+One Friday, I had made a date with Frank — a gorgeous, sweet-natured, blue-eyed, muscled helicopter pilot and I was to meet him later at the Mess.
+Mid-morning, I was in my office when in walks Dean and sits down.
 He then did something he had never done before.
 He asked me to go to a soccer banquet with him later that evening.
-I asked him if this was a date.
-Yes, he said.
-Well, I was so mad.
+Bristling, I asked him if this was a date.
+‘Yes’, he said.
+I was so mad.
 I called him an asshole.
-He looked at me with shock.
+He looked at me with shock of his face.
 I asked him if he thought I had nothing going on on a Friday night.
-I told him about my date and that no, I couldn’t go to his silly banquet.
+I told him about my date with Fraser and that no, I couldn’t go to his silly banquet.
 I was seething.

 Off I went.
 The banquet was in a restaurant just up the street from my apartment.
-After the banquet, Dean and I walked the cobble-stone street to my apartment arm-in-arm.
+After the banquet, Dean and I walked the cobble-stone street to my apartment, arm-in-arm.
 We have been together ever since.
 That was 1990.
 It is now 2018 and we just celebrated 25 years married while on a trip to Cuba.
 I am the luckiest girl in the world.

-Another trip found us in the Austrian Alps on an Officer Adventure Training trip.
+rip found us in the Austrian Alps on an Officer Adventure Training trip.
 Well subsidized.
 The Austrian Alps were also spectacular.
 This time we were staying in a quaint village that looked like something from a painting or a Christmas card.
 So picturesque with its crooked, old stone buildings, shutters, balconies, cobble stones, wrought iron and of course, the layer of pure white snow on every surface and not a flat roof in sight.